insightlake/Call-Insights/README.md

 <img style="width:100%;" src="images/callanalytics.jpeg">

+## Note - New LLM powered version will be updated soon...

 ## Caller Profile
 Who is the caller - caller ids linked to an account Usually locations from where calls come